shawngraham/ar-archaeology/workshop materials/3d model building with VSFM on the command line.md

 ### Generate a point cloud

 So, you now have a folder called `images` if you dropped them in, or `redchurch` if you extracted stills from the redchurch video.
-In the command below, `VisualSFM` calls the VSFM program, `sfm+pairs+pmvs` describes the commands to apply to the images in the `~/redchurch` folder and `redchurch.nvm` and `@8` specifies the output (see [Ryan's post](http://ryanfb.github.io/etc/2014/10/22/drone_photogrammetry_workflow.html) for details; the `@8` tells VSFM to match only against 8 frames either side of the current image; if you're using images you took yourself, you can drop this.
+In the command below, `VisualSFM` calls the VSFM program, `sfm+pairs+pmvs` describes the commands to apply to the images in the `~/redchurch` folder and `redchurch.nvm` and `@8` specifies the output (see [Ryan's post](http://ryanfb.github.io/etc/2014/10/22/drone_photogrammetry_workflow.html) for details); the `@8` tells VSFM to match only against 8 frames either side of the current image; if you're using images you took yourself, you can drop this.

 `$ VisualSFM sfm+pairs+pmvs ~/redchurch redchurch.nvm @8`